The Ultimate Guide to SaaS Vendor Management for 2025

 But before we talk about the software, let us first understand what is SaaS vendor management, its importance, best practices, and how you can approach it in this ultimate guide.

-It is the process of researching, evaluating, selecting, and managing SaaS vendors to build a healthy relationship.
+SaaS vendor management is the process of researching, evaluating, selecting, and managing SaaS vendors to build a healthy relationship.
 It necessitates complete control over SaaS vendors, aiming to optimize SaaS spend.

 The term “SaaS vendor management” is not limited to managing software vendors; it refers to a complete lifecycle.
+This life cycle includes:

-• Understanding the requirements
+• Understanding the requirements,

-• Vendor research
+• Vendor research,

-• Creating RFPs and RFQs
+• Creating RFPs and RFQs,

-• Selecting the right vendor
+• Selecting the right vendor,

-• Negotiating and purchasing the product
+• Negotiating and purchasing the product,

-• Implementing the application
+• Implementing the application,

-• Usage and renewal tracking
+• Usage and renewal tracking,

 • Constant engagement